-Even in death, the Chinese government continues to fear Liu Xiaobo
+Even in death, the Chinese government still censors activist Liu Xiaobo

 The statement was sent directly to foreign journalists and was nowhere to be found on the ministry's website -- just like all previous official responses to questions about Liu.

-At a regular press briefing Friday afternoon, Geng said China has conveyed its "strong dissatisfaction and firm opposition" to all governments and international entities that commented on Liu's death, including the US and the UN's human rights commission.
+China has conveyed its "strong dissatisfaction and firm opposition" to all governments and international entities that commented on Liu's death, including the United States and the United Nations' human rights commission, Geng said at a regular news briefing Friday afternoon.

-China's warning seems to have gone unheeded, with even the US president -- not known to be a public champion of human rights activists -- expressing his sorrow over Liu's death and calling him a "political prisoner."
+China's warning seems to have gone unheeded, with even the US President -- not known as a public champion of human rights activists -- expressing his sorrow over Liu's death and calling him a "political prisoner" in a statement.

 Echoing myriad other world leaders, Donald Trump made a point of mentioning Liu Xia, a poet and artist who married Liu Xiaobo in 1996 while he was serving an earlier prison sentence.

-As Liu Xiaobo remained behind bars until recently, Liu Xia, 56, had paid a heavy price for simply being his wife.
+As her husband remained behind bars until recently, Liu Xia, 56, paid a heavy price for simply being his wife.
 Under de facto house arrest since his Nobel win, Liu Xia saw her communication with the outside world almost completely cut by the government.

-She has been suffering severe depression, according to close friends, especially after the authorities sentenced her brother to 11 years in prison over what supporters call trumped-up charges of business fraud.
+She has been suffering severe depression, according to close friends, especially after authorities sentenced her brother to 11 years in prison over what supporters call trumped-up charges of business fraud.

 Struggle continues